dominodatalab/streaming-online-learning/README.md

+# Streaming Data and Online Learning With River-ML

 This repository can be used to set up and deploy instances of online machine learning models, to generate predictions and update the model weights on streaming data.

 High-level steps to set up, deploy, run, and evaluate online learning experiments: